 This post contains Amazon affiliate links.

 Welcome to the March Pinterest Challenge Blog Hop.
 The purpose of this Pinterest Challenge is to motivate all the participants of this hop (and you too) to not just pin, but to make it happen!
-This month, I chose to Mod Podge and frame a 1,000-piece jigsaw puzzle that my daughters completed together.
+This month, I will share how to easily glue, frame and preserve a jigsaw puzzle!
+I chose to Mod Podge and frame a 1,000-piece jigsaw puzzle that my daughters completed together.
 The puzzle sat on our big farmhouse kitchen table for a while.
-I had to figure out how to glue and frame the puzzle, and I also fought off an awful cold virus!
+I had to figure out how to glue and DIY frame the puzzle, and I also fought off an awful cold virus!

 Once I was healthy again, it was time to tackle that puzzle!
-My inspiration for how to tackle this project was the puzzle tutorial from Forever in the Making.
+My inspiration for how to tackle this project was the how to preserve a jigsaw puzzle tutorial from Forever in the Making.

 How to Mod Podge and Frame a Jigsaw Puzzle

 Celia from Forever in the Making had the luck that she decided to make her puzzle on a piece of poster board.
-That way, she could protect her table from the Mod Podge when it came time to glue the puzzle together.
+That way, she could protect her table from the Mod Podge when it came time to glue the puzzle together to preserve it.
 But, my daughters put their puzzle together directly on the kitchen table, so I needed a different way of protecting the table.
 So, I carefully slipped wax paper underneath the puzzle before gluing it together.
+Since the puzzle, I have learned that it’s helpful to tape flattened cardboard boxes together and lay them out on the table.
+That way, the puzzle can be easily moved.
+I’ve found these jigsaw puzzle supplies are best for gluing, preserving and hanging a jigsaw puzzle.
+I’ve also discovered that you can even hang a jigsaw puzzle without a frame!

 Materials